johnnovak/nim-binstreams/README.md

 var fs = newFileStream("outfile", bigEndian, fmWrite)

 # There's just a generic `write()` proc to write single values.
-# The width of the value is determined from the type.
+# The width of the value written is determined by the type of the passed in
-# Endianness conversions are handled automatically, if required.
+# argument.
+Endianness conversions are handled automatically, if required.
 fs.write(3'i8)
 fs.write(42'i16)
 fs.write(0xcafe'u16)